JZXHanta/rideTimes/README.md

 # rideTimes

-## Simple Interface with queue-times.com api fo view status of Disney World ride times and status that no one needs
+## Simple Interface with queue-times.com api for viewing Disney World ride times and status in a format that no one will use.
 My wife was not impressed

 ### To install: